Ssururx/epigenetic-clock-project-/05_age_acceleration/README.md

 Aging does not always happen at a constant speed.
 I used advanced modeling (LOWESS smoothing and Piecewise Regression) to map the rate of aging:
 * **Inflection Points:** Identified key ages (e.g., 13.1 and 13.7 years in the brain) where the pace of epigenetic aging shifts.
 * **Life-Stage Dynamics:** The analysis revealed that epigenetic aging is generally decelerated in later life stages, suggesting the "biological clock" ticks fastest during early development and maturation.

+### Nonlinear Trajectory Performance
+The LOWESS and piecewise models prioritize capturing localized biological shifts over global linear accuracy.
+This results in higher variance at the lifespan extremities, reflecting the inherent biological noise and rapid epigenetic transitions characteristic of early development and advanced age.

 ---